Avatar (computing): Origins

 The word avatar is ultimately derived from the Sanskrit word (avatāra /ˈævətɑr, ˌævəˈtɑr/); in Hinduism, it stands for the "descent" of a deity into a terrestrial form.
 It was first used in a computer game by the 1979 PLATO role-playing game Avatar.
-In Norman Spinrad's novel Songs from the Stars (1980), the term avatar is used in a description of a computer generated virtual experience.
+In Norman Spinrad's novel Songs from the Stars (1980), the term avatar is used in a description of a computer-generated virtual experience.
 In the story, humans receive messages from an alien galactic network that wishes to share knowledge and experience with other advanced civilizations through "songs".
 The humans build a "galactic receiver" that allows its users to engage in "artificial realities".
-One experience is described as such:
+One experience is described thus:

 The use of the term avatar for the on-screen representation of the user was coined in 1985 by Richard Garriott for the computer game Ultima IV: Quest of the Avatar.
 In this game, Garriott desired the player's character to be their Earth self manifested into the virtual world.
 Due to the ethical content of his story, Garriott wanted the real player to be responsible for their character; he thought only someone playing "themselves" could be properly judged based on their in-game actions.
 Because of its ethically nuanced narrative approach, he took the Hindu word associated with a deity's manifestation on earth in physical form, and applied it to a player in the game world.
 Other early uses of the term include Lucasfilm and Chip Morningstar's 1986 online role-playing game Habitat, and the 1989 pen and paper role-playing game Shadowrun.

 The use of avatar to mean online virtual bodies was popularised by Neal Stephenson in his 1992 cyberpunk novel Snow Crash.
 In Snow Crash, the term avatar was used to describe the virtual simulation of the human form in the Metaverse, a fictional virtual-reality application on the Internet.
 Social status within the Metaverse was often based on the quality of a user's avatar, as a highly detailed avatar showed that the user was a skilled hacker and programmer while the less talented would buy off-the-shelf models in the same manner a beginner would today.
 Stephenson wrote in the "Acknowledgments" to Snow Crash:

 Types and usage

-An avatar can refer to a two-dimensional picture akin to an icon in Internet forums and other online communities.
+An avatar can be a two-dimensional picture akin to an icon in online communities.
 This is also known as a profile picture or userpic, or in early Internet parlance, a 'picon' (personal icon).
 With the advent of social media platforms like Facebook, where users are not typically anonymous, these pictures often are a photo of the user in real life.

 Alternatively, avatars can also be three-dimensional digital representations, as in games such as World of Warcraft or virtual worlds like Second Life.
 In MUDs and other early systems, they were a construct composed of text.
-The term has been also sometimes extended to refer to the personality connected with the screen name, or handle, of an Internet user.
+The term has been also sometimes extended to the personality connected with the screen name, or handle, of an Internet user.